aboood40091/Miyamoto/readme.md

 **NOTE: THIS IS A VERY UNSTABLE PRERELEASE VERSION!
 EXPECT CRASHES AND UNFINISHED THINGS!**

 Advanced level editor for New Super Mario Bros.
-Wii, created by Treeki, Tempus and RoadrunnerWMC using Python, PyQt and Wii.py .
+Wii and New Super Mario Bros.
+2, created by Treeki, Tempus and RoadrunnerWMC using Python, PyQt and Wii.py .

 "Next" version created by RoadrunnerWMC, based on official release 3.